American Cast Iron Pipe Company: History

-The country’s growing population and rapidly expanding infrastructure in the 1950s and 1960s meant more demand for pipe for use in water, energy, transportation and sanitation systems.

 In 1955, American shipped its first large order of ductile iron pipe.
 A new melting system in 1972, including the largest cupola of its kind in the world, would supply the new iron for this pipe, and American would move from a Sand Spun casting process to a generation of deLavaud metal molds, still used today.

 Throughout the 1960s, American would continue to diversify, adding its valves and hydrants product line and gaskets.

-American’s innovation, diversification and capital investments saw it through economically challenging times in the early 1980s.
-It expanded its steel pipe business and acquired Waterous Company of St. Paul, Minnesota, to add fire pumps to its product line and increase market share in valves and hydrants.
+In the early 1980s American expanded its steel pipe business and acquired Waterous Company of St. Paul, Minnesota, to add fire pumps to its product line and increase market share in valves and hydrants.

-Throughout the 1990s the company embraced the digital age, applying computing and Internet technologies across the board.
-It also opened a scrap recycling facility on site.

-As the new millennium dawned, American was poised for further growth, opening American SpiralWeld Pipe Company in Columbia, South Carolina, and diversifying its product line to include spiral-welded steel pipe in diameters up to 144 inches (3,700 mm).
+In 2000, American opened American SpiralWeld Pipe Company in Columbia, South Carolina, diversifying its product line to include spiral-welded steel pipe in diameters up to 144 inches (3,700 mm).
+In 2015, American began operations at a new spiral-welded pipe production facility in Flint, Michigan.
+A third facility opened in Paris, Texas, in 2021.

-Also in 2000, American engineered a single electrode DC furnace, the only one of its kind in the world.

-The turn of the century would bring a host of innovations for American's water works divisions, including zinc-coated ductile iron pipe, the AFC Mapper for utility asset management, gate valves up to 60 inches in diameter and American's Earthquake Joint System.

 Its Steel Pipe Division would also see major developments.
 In 2015, American Steel Pipe completed a $70-million expansion, including a new 150,000-square-foot processing facility and upgrades to its two mills.

-AMERICAN SpiralWeld Pipe Company is expanding its spiral-welded steel pipe operations to Paris, Texas.
-The company will invest $70-$90 million in the construction of a new facility, which will house the latest in pipe manufacturing technology.
-The plant is expected to be operational by the first quarter of 2021.

 Divisions

-American Steel Pipe

-American Steel Pipe, based in Birmingham, Alabama, produces electric-resistance-welded steel pipe.
-Applications include high pressure oil and gas transmission lines, distribution main lines, offshore gathering systems, steel pipe pilings, abrasive-resistance pipe, HIC resistant pipe for sour service, dredge pipe, and product pipelines.

-American Ductile Iron Pipe

-American Ductile Iron Pipe, based in Birmingham, Alabama, manufactures ductile iron pipe in standard 20-foot lengths ranging from 4-64 inches in diameter.
-The company’s product line also features joints of various types designed for ease of installation and dependability in a variety of conditions.
-American also furnishes standard and special linings and coatings.